-Fabergé notably made the imperial Romanov family Easter eggs, which went missing after the 1917 revolutions (see p.
-7-8 of History and Myth).
+Fabergé notably made the imperial Romanov family Easter eggs, which went missing after the 1917 revolutions (see History and Myth).
 Today, many of the 50 eggs are still missing.
-Matryoshki, wooden dolls that nest inside one another (pictured), typically show a peasant woman in traditional dress.
+Matryoshki, wooden dolls that nest inside one another, typically show a peasant woman in traditional dress.
 They symbolize a mother carrying her child, as well as the family legacy.
 In recent years, political figures and celebrities have sometimes replaced the traditional peasant woman design.